andres-lowrie/lang/docs/content/docs/basics/functions.md

 #### Order of operations / precedence

-Examples of auto_infix and alternatives
+Examples of auto\_infix and alternatives

 ```
 // The following is using the `divide` and `plus` function in infix position
 4 / 4 + 4
 // => 5

-// You could could be explicit if you liked to
+// You could be explicit if you liked to
 4 </> 4 <+> 4
 // => 5

 // Or you can do it without infix
 + 4 (/ 4 4)
+// => 5
 ```

 #### With examples `auto_curry`

-Examples of auto_infix and auto_curry working hand and hand
+Examples of auto\_infix and auto\_curry working hand and hand

 ```
 x = 4 /
 result = x 4
 // => 1
 ```